-As articulated below in "Reporting to the College: Privileged and Confidential Reporting," a victim may confidentially disclose an incident of sexual assault, sexual violence, domestic violence, dating violence, and/or stalking to designated college officials.
+Confidential Reporting to the College- Privileged and Confidential Reporting stalking to designated college officials.
 These college officials by law may maintain confidentiality, and can assist in obtaining services.
 These college officials have an obligation to share with the Title IX Coordinator anonymized aggregate data, which may include the nature, date, time, and general location of an incident.
 This aggregate data will be used to assess any climate issues and will be included in the annual safety and security report.